smithsc24/portfolio/README.md

 ## Updates

-I do not know how frequently I will update this repository, but I will add updates to this readme, and slowly build out a wiki as I do
+I do not know how frequently I will update this repository, but I will add updates to this readme, and slowly build out a wiki as I do.
+This repository currently has three projects living inside the application, but no means of switching between them.
+Navigation to seamlessly switch between each of the three projects: ArcGIS JS API, ai2html and Mapboxjs is a planned change when current assignments let up.

+## Project Notes

 ### CRTY1033 Webmap 1